 It took a few years, but I settled on transcription due to the low start-up costs and started doing that full-time in 2011.
-I had also been doing a little proofreading here and there for about twenty years and knew that was actually what I wanted to do, but I didn’t have the mental energy or budget to go back to school to get any sort of certification that would truly get me in the door in the proofreading field.
+I had also been doing a little proofreading here and there for about twenty years and knew that was actually what I wanted to do, but I didn’t have the mental energy or budget to go back to school to get any sort of certification or graduate degree that would truly get me in the door in the proofreading field.

 By late 2015, I knew that I had to get out of transcription as I was close to hitting the ceiling earnings-wise and was tired of not being treated like the professional I was.
 I happened to come across the Proofread Anywhere Transcript Proofreading course and knew it would be the perfect fit for me, but the time wasn’t right.

 It was really time to get out.
-My tax advisor told me that the PA course qualified as a tax deduction for me and that I needed that deduction for my 2018 taxes, so it was time.
+My tax advisor told me that the PA course qualified as a tax deduction for me and that I needed it for my 2018 taxes, so it was time to become a proofreader.
 The course took me a full year to complete because I wanted to get through all the practice transcripts without rushing.

 Q: I’m glad the timing was finally right and you decided to take the leap!
 When did you start proofreading, and what made you decide to make money proofreading online?

-University taught me CMOS and AP.
+University taught me the CMOS and AP style guides.
 Legal transcription introduced me to the styles and resources used in that industry.
-So I never really made a decision to learn how to proofread; it’s always been something I dabbled in and knew I wanted to do full-time.
+So, I never really made a decision to learn how to proofread; it’s always been something I dabbled in and knew I wanted to do full-time.